-“Pigs have Wings” is one of the series of Wodehouse novels set at Blandings Castle, in Shropshire, featuring Lord Emsworth and his prize pig, the Empress of Blandings.
-This review includes quotes from “Pigs have Wings”.
+A review of “Pigs have Wings” by P G Wodehouse novel set at Blandings Castle, featuring Lord Emsworth and his prize pig, the Empress of Blandings.
+16 gorgeous quotations.

 Which is the best Wodehouse?
 Are the Jeeves and Wooster stories pre-eminent?
 Or are the Blandings Castle novels funnier?

 To further my research I am reading the six Blandings Castle novels by PG Wodehouse in my Folio Society edition:

 - Heavy Weather

 I have previously reviewed those highlighted in the bold italics that indicate other posts on this site.
 My latest pleasure has been Pigs have Wings.

 Pigs feature liberally on the cover of my Folio Society edition